syncopika/mmp-to-MusicXML/readme.md

 - the smallest note type the script can understand is a 64th note, so anything smaller will break things
 - no tied and/or dotted notes
 - can't identify intended triplets
+- notes that extend past a measure are truncated to fit in the measure they start in
 - I've specified some instruments for the program to identify based on the track names - i.e. flute, piano, clarinet since I work with a lot of those instrument soundfonts.
 I should extend this to accept TripleOscillator tracks, for example, though as well.

 You can try out the script with the included test .mmp files, or check out some of my results in /example_output!